-15. In the Install Parcels page, the selected parcels are downloaded and installed on the host cluster.
+14. On the Install Parcels page, the selected parcel is downloaded to the Cloudera Manager server host, distributed, unpacked, and activated on the ECS cluster hosts.
 Click Continue.

-16. In the Inspect Cluster page, you can inspect your network performance and hosts.
+15. On the Inspect Cluster page, you can inspect your network performance and hosts.
 If the inspect tool displays any issues, you can fix those issues and run the inspect tool again.